002 The Challenges of Semantic Consensus

 If the dog is black, the most rational choice to try to match strangers is to vote "black."
 Voting "blue" requires assuming that everyone else has secretly agreed to vote "blue," a very high-risk bet when slashing penalizes dissenters.

-Commit-reveal turns truth into the dominant Nash strategy.
+Commit-reveal turns the consensus target into the dominant Nash strategy.

 3. The Security Problem